Production of Avengers: Infinity War and Avengers: Endgame: Principal photography

 Principal photography for Infinity War began on January 23, 2017, at Pinewood Atlanta Studios in Fayette County, Georgia.
-The working title Mary Lou was used as a reference to gymnast Mary Lou Retton, because the production wanted to "stick the landing" with the two films as an ending for the MCU.
+The working title Mary Lou was used as a reference to gymnast Mary Lou Retton, because the production wanted to "stick the landing" with the two films as an ending for the MCU's Infinity Saga.
 Pinewood Atlanta co-owner Dan T. Cathy described the films as "the largest film production ever with a [combined] $1 billion budget", which Feige stated was false; the first film had an estimated budget of $325–400 million, still making it one of the most expensive films ever made.
 Evans and Hemsworth earned $15 million each for both films.